cavengal/git_assignment/README.md

 2. It can display differences between changes in the staging area (index) and the last commit.<br>
 3. You can specify particular files or directories to see differences.<br>
 4. It compares changes between different commits, branches, or commits and branches.<br>
-5. By default, it outputs differences in the unified diff format, showing added and removed lines.<br>
+5. By default, it outputs differences in the unified diff format, showing added and removed lines.<br><br>

 g.
 What is the main branch?
+<br> The main branch in a Git repository serves as the primary line of development and typically holds the most stable and up-to-date version of the project's codebase.
+It is where new features are integrated, bug fixes are applied, and it acts as the source of truth for the project's code.
+Developers merge their changes into the main branch once they are complete and tested, and it is often used as the starting point for creating release branches or tags.
+The main branch plays a central role in the development workflow, providing stability and integration for the project.<br><br>

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+<br>Given the previous answer, we should not.
+It's best practice to avoid pushing changes directly into the main branch of a Git repository, as using feature branches and pull requests facilitates code isolation, code review, collaboration, and ensures code quality.
+Feature branches provide a controlled environment for developing new features or fixes before integrating them into the stable main branch, maintaining project stability and enabling effective team collaboration.